 - Refreshments also available at Chitterne Village Hall.

-The routes the buses take can be seen on the map below (please click on it to see a larger version in PDF format).
-Many journeys will be operated by at least 2 vehicles, some of which will be wheelchair accessible, so if you have mobility problems, please email us so that we can tell you which journeys we are planning to use the low floor buses on.
+The routes that the buses took can be seen on the map below (please click on it to see a larger version in PDF format).
+Many journeys were operated by at least 2 vehicles, some of which will be wheelchair accessible,

-As usual, all buses will connect at Gore Cross so that passengers can easily travel to/from all points on our network.
-However this year the interchange will be in a new location, away from the main road, to make changing buses much simpler.
-To enable you to do this in an affordable way, we offer an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
-However, ordinary bus fares will also be available and so if you just wish to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which will be open specially on this date), you can purchase an ordinary single ticket for just £2 each way.
+As usual, all buses connected at Gore Cross so that passengers can easily travel to/from all points on our network.
+However this year the interchange was in a new location, away from the main road, to make changing buses much simpler.
+To enable visitors to explore our services in an affordable way, we offered an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
+However, ordinary bus fares were also be available and so anyone that just wanted to travel from Warminster to visit the 16th century St Giles’ Church at Imber (which was open specially on this date), could purchase an ordinary single ticket for just £2 each way.

-Imberbus operates as an ordinary local bus service, so there is no need to pre-book or pay in advance – just turn up and pay the conductor on the bus in cash (payment in £5 or £10 notes or £1 or £2 coins would be appreciated !).
-To speed things up we will also have staff selling day tickets outside Warminster Station in the morning, but please note that unfortunately we cannot accept credit/debit/contactless cards or concessionary bus passes.
+Imberbus operates as an ordinary local bus service, so there was no need to pre-book or pay in advance – passengers could just turn up and pay the conductor on the bus in cash (payment in £5 or £10 notes or £1 or £2 coins was appreciated !).
+To speed things up we will also had staff selling day tickets outside Warminster Station in the morning, but unfortunately we could not accept credit/debit/contactless cards or concessionary bus passes.

 Ordinary bus services also run to Warminster on Saturdays from Bath, Bradford on Avon, Trowbridge, Westbury, Salisbury and Frome and further details of these can be found on the Traveline website.